Lilies (play)

+Plot

 The play concerns the confession of an aging prisoner to a bishop.
 Through the confession, and the staged scenes acted out by the male prisoners in the prison chapel, we learn that the bishop and the prisoner were part of a gay love triangle, and that the bishop was responsible for the death of a young man many years ago.

+Adaptations

-The play's English translation by Linda Gaboriau was published in 1991, and was made into a film called Lilies, which was directed by John Greyson.
+The play's English translation by Linda Gaboriau was published in 1990 by Playwrights Canada Press and staged by Théâtre Passe-Muraille in 1991, winning Dora Mavor Moore Awards for Outstanding New Play and for Outstanding Production.

+The play was also made into the 1996 film Lilies, which was directed by John Greyson.
-Lilies was published in 1990 by Playwrights Canada Press.

-The play was adapted as an opera, with music by Kevin March and a libretto by Bouchard, which premiered at Pacific Opera Victoria in 2017.
+The play was later adapted as a French-language opera, Les Feluettes, with music by Kevin March and libretto by Bouchard.
+Co-commissioned by Opéra de Montréal and Pacific Opera Victoria, Les Feluettes premiered in Montreal in May 2016.
+The opera was staged in Victoria in April 2017 and at Edmonton Opera in October 2017.